Running Calorie Calculator

 Fuelling on the run

 Taking on calories during a run usually involves the use of energy gels.
-Being more aware of the demands of your training runs means you're better table to plan how many gels to carry and how often to take them.
+Being more aware of the demands of your training runs means you're better able to plan how many gels to carry and how often to take them.

 Running intensity and calorie burn